erwbgy/puppet-ntp/README.md

 *use_extlookup*: get configuration values using extlookup

-If servers if specified it takes precedence over country or continent.
+If servers is specified it takes precedence over country or continent.
 If only country and continent are specified then country takes precedence over continent.